ijlee2/embroider-css-modules/packages/embroider-css-modules-temporary/README.md

 Both [`ember-css-modules`](https://github.com/salsify/ember-css-modules) and [`embroider-css-modules`](../embroider-css-modules) provide a helper named `{{local-class}}` (with different signatures).

 When you have a monorepo with many packages that depend on `ember-css-modules`, you will want to migrate code in increments.
-This addon provides `{{local-class-new}}` so that you don't run into a name collision.
+This addon provides `{{local}}` so that you don't run into a name collision.

 In any template, you can mix code from `ember-css-modules` and `embroider-css-modules-temporary`.